sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 ## Set data privacy and add an agent description

 You can set data privacy settings and assign a descriptive name to an agent.
-Data privacy settings control if a host name of a PI Data Archive is published and displayed in the OCS portal.
+Data privacy settings control if a PI Data Archive host name is published and shown in the OCS portal.
 If you opt to have a host name published, it appears on the PI to OCS Agents window as shown in the screen capture below.

 ![](../../images/pi-to-ocs-agents-hostname.png)